What Are Cat Pheromones?

 Pheromones play a very important role in ensuring harmony and bonding between a mother cat and her kittens.

-mother cat’s pheromones are secreted in the mammary area from glands around her nipples.
+A mother cat’s pheromones are secreted in the mammary area from glands around her nipples.
 Known as the appeasing pheromone, this helps nursing kittens feel secure and content, and helps the kittens to get along together.
 This pheromone can also help a mother cat to identify her kittens if they become separated, and can be used in a wider context to help cats mark other individuals as ‘familiar’ friends.

 Because of this, the appeasing pheromone can be used to reduce conflict and tensions between cats.
 When a synthetic pheromone copy (such as FELIWAY FRIENDS, a synthetic analogue of the Cat Appeasing Pheromone (C.A.P)) is used between cats with conflicts, they become more accepting of one another, less aggressive and are more likely to approach one another in a more amicable way.